 During their time here, pupils will explore and write within a range of different genres, exploring the grammatical features and punctuation required in order to create their own.
 We want our pupils to develop a real love of writing and be able to demonstrate this within any subject.

 Writing is a crucial part of our curriculum.
 All children from Foundation Stage to Year 6 are provided with many opportunities to develop and apply their writing skills across the curriculum.
-Writing lessons happen almost daily throughout the school, with staff using long term, medium term and short-term planning to support.
+Writing lessons happen almost daily throughout the school.
 Our curriculum drives our writing and often trips, visitors and immersive launch days act as a stimulus.
-Where pupil have not had the experiences to write, we provide engaging and memorable ways to ensure they develop their vocabulary, equipping them with a key skill to write.
+Where pupils have not had the experiences to write, we provide engaging and memorable ways to ensure they develop their vocabulary, equipping them with a key skill to write.

 Our writing curriculum links closely to our reading, with each year group having access to a high-quality modelled text or stimulus.
 This provides conversation and scaffolding at the first point of our writing journey: reading.
 From here, pupils learn to plan, revise and evaluate their writing.
 To be able to do this effectively, teaching focuses on developing core composition skills.
 The pupils also use purple editing pens which help them to check their work throughout the writing process and changing as they see fit.

 At Bishop Loveday, we develop an awareness of the audience, purpose and context, and an increasingly wide knowledge of vocabulary and grammar.
 Our success criteria, which is used throughout the school, allows the children to do this.
 There are four key purposes that our writing links to: entertain, persuade, inform and discuss.
 Every piece of writing links to one of these purposes, and staff have been supported in training on this from the literacy lead and school improvement director.